-If an alleged violation of the Code has been reported, the Dean's Designee shall review the charge to confirm that the charge being made falls within the scope of this Code.
+If alleged violation of the Code has been reported, the Dean's Designee shall review the charge to confirm that the charge being made falls within the scope of this Code and that all documents have been prepared according to its provisions.
+This review should generally take place within two (2) working days of the Dean's Designee's receipt of the charge when feasible.

-If, in the considered opinion of the Dean's Designee, the charge is improper and should not be taken to a hearing, that decision should generally, when feasible, be communicated to the Respondent and Reporter within five (5) working days, the latter of whom retains the right to have the Dean's Designee's decision reviewed by the Dean.
+If, in the considered opinion of the Dean's Designee, the charge is improper and should not be taken to a hearing, that decision should generally, when feasible, be communicated to the Accused Student and Complainant within five (5) working days, the latter of whom retains the right to have the Dean's Designee's decision reviewed by the Dean.

-4. Respondent's Review
+4. Accused Student's Review

-If the charge is brought to a hearing, the hearing shall be held no less than five (5) working days and generally within ten (10) working days after the Respondent receives notification of the charges; an extension to this period may be granted by the Dean's Designee, if deemed necessary.
+If the charge is brought to a hearing, the Accused Student will be allowed five (5) working days to prepare his or her case; an extension to this period may be granted by the Dean's Designee, if deemed necessary.